bgarlow/test/instructions/readme.md

 *   3 to 5 sentences
 *   Can be the same as your Overview section of your doc (below)

+---

 ### Links

 #### Goal: Attach links to the following files to the Trello card for your Template.

 ##### Guidance:

-*   Please provide links with friendly names to the Trello card versus attachments from your computer.
+*   Please provide links to your files using the "Attachment" button on the Trello card.
 Links from Google Drive, Box, GitHub, etc. are acceptable as long as we have access to them.
-    *   Link to your setup guide (either a Google Doc or a markdown document named read.md).
+    *   Link to your **Setup Guide** (either a Google Doc or a markdown document named read.md).
-    *   Link to your Flowpack
+    *   Link to your **Flowpack**
-    *   Link to your video walk-through
+    *   Link to your **Video Walk-Through**
     *   Any other links that may be helpful, such as code samples, diagrams, screen shots, etc.

 ### Setup Documentation